zcc861007/CourseProject/README.md

 ### Summary

-The pipeline is viable to automatically extract structural data from publication texts, and all data of a measure can be further filtered and collected in combination with text retrieval implementations.
+It is shown that the pipeline is viable to automatically extract structural data from general texts without special templates/patterns.
+Within the mined structured data, important measures can be further filtered and collected in combination with text retrieval implementations.
+It is anticipated to achieve better performance by expanding the dataset and investigating other machine learning models.
+We are working on the improvement of this pipeline, and will release a newer version in the near future.